lh3/minisv/README.md

 cat sv.hg38l.rsv | sort -k1,1 -k2,2n -S4g | minisv.js merge - > sv.hg38l.msv
 minisv.js genvcf sv.hg38l.msv > sv.hg38l.vcf
 ```
 For calling germline SVs, you only need one linear reference genome.
 This is the
-simplest use case, but as is mentioned above, minisv is not optimized for
+simplest use case.
+However, minisv does not infer genotypes.
+It is not the best
-germline SV calling.
+tool for germline SV calling.

 ### <a name="call-pair"></a>Somatic SVs in tumor-normal pairs